-Andrew Huang KPMG China E: andrew.huang@kpmg.com

-PLATFORMS FUELING GROWTH Rethinking new business models for banking Brett Watson, Partner, Payments Advisory, KPMG Australia John Critchley, Director, KPMG Strategy, KPMG Australia Frontiers in Finance | 26 ©2022 KPMG, an Aus limited by guarantee.
-Liability limited b ership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company arved.
-The KPMG name and logo are trademarks used under license by the independent member firms of the KPMG global organisation.
-The approved under Professional Standards Legislation.
-Adapting platforms, ecosystems, payments and data for the future, the banking business model has proven to be resilient to disruption.
+Andrew Huang KPMG China E: andrew.huang@kpmg.com Platforms fueling growth Rethinking new business models for banking Brett Watson, Partner, Payments Advisory, KPMG Australia John Critchley, Director, KPMG Strategy, KPMG Australia Adapting platforms, ecosystems, payments and data for the future, the banking business model has proven to be resilient to disruption.
 This is primarily due to the adaptability of incumbents (e.g. operating model innovations) and high barriers to entry.
 These barriers include stringent regulations, customers' demand for trust in banking service providers, and the necessary capital requirements to start and operate a bank.
-Tech trend and threats CHAIRMAN'S MESSAGE Innovations that change the way value is offered to consumers such as through embedded finance and decentralised finance threatens the integrity and resilience of the traditional banking business model.
-Examples include Uber's embedded payments and Afterpay's cannibalisation of unsecured consumer credit.
+Tech trend and threats Innovations that change the way value is offered to consumers such as through embedded finance and decentralized finance threatens the integrity and resilience of the traditional banking business model.
+Examples include Uber's embedded payments and Afterpay's cannibalization of unsecured consumer credit.
 These trends also eroded the value of the 'trust premium' banks have held for so long.
 For example, Nano Home Loans, a non-bank fintech lender established in 2019, offers to approve home loans at highly competitive rates within 10 minutes of an online application; this value proposition has resulted in faster-than-system growth rates.
-While fintech and innovators dismember the banking value chain, incumbents also face the very real threat of highly capitalised tech giants.
+While fintech and innovators dismember the banking value chain, incumbents also face the very real threat of highly capitalized tech giants.
 Many with deep customer connections and loyalty are stepping directly into financial services, potentially redefining the category.
 For example, although Google has abandoned plans to launch Google Plex (a transaction account for Google Pay), the proposition found strong consumer endorsement of innovative features that embedded financial services into everyday lifestyle choices.
-Finally, regulators are deliberately adjusting their posture to help increase competition (e.g. open banking) and reduce entry barriers (e.g. the restricted authorised deposit-taking institution (ADI) offers a limited risk fast track for small challenger banks to start operating as a bank in Australia).
+Finally, regulators are deliberately adjusting their posture to help increase competition (e.g. open banking) and reduce entry barriers (e.g. the restricted authorized deposit-taking institution (ADI) offers a limited risk fast track for small challenger banks to start operating as a bank in Australia).
 Consequently, banks are (and should be) exploring alternative business models to deepen their value pools, entrench customer relationships and expand their value propositions.
 As banks evolve their market role, they will likely also need to adapt their business models.
 Many of the innovations that have been a threat may also be a source of strategic strength as they incorporate them to complement their core.
-Adapting the business model - platforms and ecosystems Two new business models have emerged as digitalisation alters the relationship between service providers and consumers: two-sided platforms and orchestrated ecosystems of partners.
+Adapting the business model - platforms and ecosystems Two new business models have emerged as digitalization alters the relationship between service providers and consumers: two-sided platforms and orchestrated ecosystems of partners.
 Although platforms and ecosystems are not mutually exclusive, they are distinct.
 Platforms can help reduce market friction by connecting suppliers with the consumer, while ecosystems orchestrate complementary value propositions focused on a pattern of customer needs (Fig. 1).

-"Two new business models have emerged as digitalisation alters the relationship between service providers and consumers: twosided platforms and orchestrated ecosystems of partners."
-Frontiers in Finance | 27 ©2022 KPMG, an Australian partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
-All rights reserved.
-The KPMG name and logo are trademarks used under license by the independent member firms of the KPMG global organisation.
-Liability limited by a scheme approved under Professional Standards Legislation.
-CRYPTOASSETS AND CBDCS Fig. 1.
-Platforms and ecosystems schematic of relationship Platforms CHAIRMAN'S MESSAGE Platforms can operate within ecosystems Reduce market friction by efficiently connecting suppliers and consumers
+Two new business models have emerged as digitalization alters the relationship between service providers and consumers: twosided platforms and orchestrated ecosystems of partners.
+99 Fig. 1.
+Platforms and ecosystems schematic of relationship Platforms Platforms can operate within ecosystems efficiently connecting suppliers and consumers